nhuhoang0701/CSE6242/README.txt

 and then hit enter.
 That runs the live reloading server that auto reloads when it detects code changes.

 You can then check the interactive Swagger docs at http://localhost:8000/docs

+## Credit

+This project structure is based on the [FastAPI template](https://github.com/fastapi/full-stack-fastapi-template) by [Tiangolo](https://github.com/tiangolo).